 The officers knew Harrington well, having arrested him numerous times and never without a fight.
 Lieutenant Parker said, “Henry, you must not abuse your wife or we will arrest you.”
 Harrington asked, “Might I have a word?”
 Lieutenant Parker said, “Yes.”
-Harrington jumped behind the counter, grabbed a pistol, and shot, Lieutenant Parker.
-The ball entered his back left shoulder and lodged in the joint.
-Simultaneously, a dog living at the residence attacked Lieutenant Parker, biting him severely.
-While Lieutenant Parker exclaimed, “I am shot!”, Harrington was telling him, “It’s none of your God damned business!”.
+Harrington jumped behind the counter, grabbed a pistol, and shot Lieutenant Parker.
+Surprised, Lieutenant Parker turned away and the ball entered his back left shoulder and lodged in the joint.
+Simultaneously, a dog living at the residence attacked him, biting him severely.
+While Lieutenant Parker exclaimed, “I am shot!”, Harrington was taunting him, “It’s none of your God-damned business!”.

 Patrolmen Harvey and White were able to pry the pistol out of Harrington’s hand and, with great difficulty, get him to the Hammond Street Station.

-Lieutenant Lawrence Hazen, Chief of Detectives, responded and took Lieutenant Parker to his residence on Baum Street where he was attended by Doctors Dandridge and Foster.
+Hazen took Lieutenant Parker to his residence on Baum Street where he was attended to by Doctors Dandridge and Foster.
 The seriousness of the wound to Lieutenant Parker’s shoulder was immediately apparent.
-The doctors determined that at best he would not have use of his arm and that he was in danger of succumbing to the wound.
+The doctors determined that, at best, he would not have use of his arm and that he was in danger of succumbing to the wound.
 He died eight days later at 12:30 a.m. on the morning of May 4, 1856.
 Immediately thereafter, a vigilante mob attempted to take Harrington from the jail, but they were unsuccessful.

-A few years later, Harrington’s friends tried to convince Ohio Governor Rutherford B. Hayes to grant him clemency, but he refused advising there were no grounds for Executive Clemency.
-But, during the next administration, during August 1872, according to the Cincinnati Enquirer, “it remained for Governor Noyes, the felon’s liberator, to set him free to prey on the society he once outraged.”
-Harrington’s only actions worth writing about was an arrest for Robbery in 1897.
+A few years later, Harrington’s friends tried to convince Ohio Governor Rutherford B. Hayes to grant him clemency, but Hayes refused advising there were no grounds for Executive Clemency.
+But, during August 1872, according to the Cincinnati Enquirer, “it remained for Governor Noyes, the felon’s liberator, to set him free to prey on the society he once outraged.”
+Not surprisingly, Harrington was not reformed and was later arrested for Robbery.
+Nothing else is known about him.